JereKuusela/valheim-cron_job/README.md

 - command: Command to execute.
 - chance: Chance of executing the command.
 Default is 1 (100%).
 - schedule: Cron schedule.
 Default is never.
+- log: Whether to log the job.
+If missing, `logJobs` value is used.

 ## Zone jobs